24.7 Posting and advertising the RFP

 Section 2.2-4302.2(A)(1) and (2) of the Code of Virginia provides as follows:

 “1.
 Issuance of a written Request for Proposal indicating in general terms that which is sought to be procured, specifying the factors that will be used in evaluating the proposal, indicating whether a numerical scoring system will be used in evaluation of the proposal, and containing or incorporating by reference the other applicable contractual terms and conditions, including any unique capabilities, specifications or qualifications that will be required.
 In the event that a numerical scoring system will be used in the evaluation of proposals, the point values assigned to each of the evaluation criteria shall be included in the Request for Proposal or posted at the location designated for public posting of procurement notices prior to the due date and time for receiving proposals.
 No Request for Proposal for construction authorized by this chapter shall condition a successful offeror's eligibility on having a specified experience modification factor;

-Refer to VITA SCM policy, IT Procurement Policy for Enhancing Opportunities for Small, Women-and Minority-owned Businesses, at this website location for soliciting small business participation and complying with this VITA policy: https://www.vita.virginia.gov/procurement/policies--procedures/procurement-policies/.
+Refer to VITA SCM’s IT Procurement Policy for Enhancing Opportunities for Small, Women-and Minority-owned Businesses, for more information on soliciting small business participation and complying with VITA policy: https://www.vita.virginia.gov/procurement/policies--procedures/procurement-policies/.